kands-code/DraftCodes/cta/README.md

 # CTA

-The Textual Advantual Game written by C.
+The Textual Advantual Game written in C.

 ## Basic Element